kwongj/fastablasta/README.md

 14 = XML2 Blast output

 *NB.
-An old version that uses* `-subject` *instead of* `-db` *is included in the directory as* `fastablasta.old`*.
-This version is not recommended due to some issues with different expect-values from the traditional* `-db`, *although if looking for exact or near exact matches, it probably won't affect the results significantly.
+This version currently uses* `-subject` *instead of* `-db` *due to issues with directing BLAST to a custom database.
+This has not been recommended by some due to issues with different expect-values from the traditional* `-db`, *although if looking for exact or near exact matches, it probably won't affect the results significantly.
+However, **USE AT YOUR OWN RISK**.
 See this [blog post](http://blastedbio.blogspot.com.au/2012/05/blast-ingoring-search-space-size-for-e.html) for more information.*

 ##Bugs